Urge Lawmakers to End Missouri’s Utility Monopoly

 In 24 states, some type of competition with the utility is allowed, keeping costs low and giving ratepayers options.
 In 14 of those states, the legislature broke up the utility monopoly on building and selling electricity.
 Now, private companies compete to build the most reliable, efficient, and in-demand energy resources, with the costs and risks falling on private investors, not ratepayers.

-Sen. Nick Schroer, Rep. Don Mayhew, and Rep. Tricia Byrnes have introduced legislation (SB 1411/HB 2207 /HB 2233) that would break up the utility monopoly and make them compete against other companies to build and sell power.
+Sen. Nick Schroer, Rep. Don Mayhew, and Rep. Tricia Byrnes have introduced legislation (SB 1411/HB 2207 /HB 2233) that would break up the utility monopoly and make utilities compete against other companies to build and sell power.